Understanding the Menace of Ransomware

 When we identify cybersecurity not as a series of protocols or systems but as a collective endeavor, we harness the collective might of human potential to not only counter threats but to protect and thrive in the face of them.

 The current ransomware trend sprung from WannaCry in 2017.
 The massive and highly publicized attack showed ransomware could potentially generate profits.
 Over time, various ransomware variants have emerged and targeted those organizations that have sensitive information and are frequently the target of attacks.
-Covid-19 pandemic has also boosted ransomware's popularity.
+The covid-19 pandemic has also boosted ransomware's popularity.
 As companies grew more remote and mobile, gaps appeared between cyber defenses.
 Cybercriminals have used malware designed for these vulnerabilities and delivered various ransomware variants, leading to an increase in ransomware attacks.

 Rather than viewing people as liabilities, for example, at [Insert Company Name Here], we see them as the foundation of building a robust cybersecurity strategy.
 By equipping every individual with the knowledge awareness training and tools they need and nurturing a culture of vigilance and continuous learning, we can transform what others see as vulnerabilities into our greatest strengths.